 According to the leaked Pixel roadmap, the standard Pixel 8 will be even smaller than the Pixel 7, while the Pixel 8 Pro will keep the same display size (6.7 inches) and form factor measurements as the Pixel 7 Pro.

-We have nothing regarding the design of the phones, although it’s unlikely that Google would stray from its now at least recognizable, if not universally loved, Pixel design language.
+Leaked photos of a Pixel 8 Pro prototype have revealed that Google is highly unlikely to stray from its now, widely recognizable if not universally loved, Pixel design language.
 That prominent camera bar is allowing people to actually identify Pixel phones in the wild for the first time, and given the money Google is pouring into advertising, that isn’t something it likely wants to give up.

 Google Pixel 8 outlook and what we would like to see

 Google has made enormous strides with the Pixel line over the last couple of years after it seemed like it could be on the brink of shuttering the phone division as it has so many other projects.
 Prior to the Pixel 6 lineup, you could comfortably say that the Pixel phones offered outstanding cameras and some compelling software features, but that battery life, performance, design, and video quality took a bit of a backseat.

 That’s far from the case today.
 The Pixel 7 and Pixel 7 Pro are among the best phones on the market and the Pixel 6a is far and away the best cheap phone available.
 So what then do we want to see from the Pixel 8?

 Bring the Pixel 8 up to a 120Hz display.
 While 90Hz is a marked improvement over the 60Hz display on the iPhone 14, there are Samsung phones for under $300 that feature a 120Hz display; it’s time for the standard Pixel to make that jump.
 Thankfully we're already seeing reports of a 120Hz display on the Pixel 8 Pro, though there's no word on the standard model just yet.